jhxu2016/2d_curve_discretization_JianhuaXu/README.md

 - Try to spend less than ~4hrs on this, but if you do run over on time just lemme know how long it took.

-- The functions that I've provided are written in python with substantial reliance on numpy, but you can translate/complete this in whatever language/toolset you think is appropriate.
+- The functions that I've provided are written in python (3.8) with substantial reliance on numpy (1.21.5), but you can translate/complete this in whatever language/toolset you think is appropriate.

 ## The Submission
 In order to submit the assignment, do the following: